lowweihong/team14-CryptoMood/index.md

 Despite the existence of general sentiment models, there is a scarcity of models specifically tailored for cryptocurrency-related texts.
 This scarcity leads to suboptimal classification accuracy when applying these models to financial contexts, where precise sentiment analysis is crucial for predicting market trends and making informed investment decisions.
 This research aims to bridge this gap by developing an advanced NLP-based model, CryptoSentiment Pulse, which integrates domain-specific features to improve sentiment classification in cryptocurrency-related social media posts.

+Recent advancements in natural language processing have shifted sentiment trend analysis toward transformer-based models, such as BERT, due to their ability to capture contextual nuances in text.
+For instance, (Nguyen, Vu, and Nguyen, 2020)) [[5]](#5) introduced BERTweet, a pre-trained language model specifically fine-tuned on English tweets, demonstrating its effectiveness in processing the unique linguistic patterns.

 ---

 ## Problem Definition

 Current sentiment analysis models often struggle to accurately capture the unique and rapidly evolving terminology used in cryptocurrency discussions.
 This limitation is exacerbated by the high volatility and specialized nature of cryptocurrency markets, leading to suboptimal sentiment classification and potentially impacting trading decisions.
 Currently, there are no open-source models specifically designed for analyzing crypto sentiment in tweets.
 The only existing model is limited to two predicted classes—bullish and negative—which fails to account for the prevalence of neutral sentiment in tweet text.
 To address this gap, there is a clear need for a three-class model that includes bullish, bearish, and neutral categories to better capture the full range of sentiments expressed on X platform.

 ---

 **Motivation:**
 The highly volatile nature of cryptocurrency markets demands sentiment analysis models that go beyond generic NLP techniques.
 Traditional models often fail to capture the nuances of financial discourse, market sentiment shifts, and domain-specific jargon unique to crypto.
 By incorporating domain-specific features tailored to the cryptocurrency sector, a specialized model can provide deeper insights, more accurate sentiment predictions, and ultimately empower investors with data-driven strategies to navigate market fluctuations effectively.

 ---